Close Banner

 If you want to make advance Disneyland dining reservations, here are the restaurants that accept reservations (some of these experiences are temporarily unavailable):

 • Blue Bayou is located in New Orleans Square.
 Its romantic seating overlooks part of the Pirates of the Caribbean ride.
 It's always evening in there no matter what time you dine.
-Lunch reservations book up quickly.
-Ask your server about upgrading to a Fantasmic!
-Dining Package with a voucher for watching Fantasmic!
+Lunch reservations are booked quickly.
 Adult drinks have arrived — a Hurricane on a hot day sounds perfect!

-• Café Orleans, also in New Orleans Square, has both indoor and outdoor tables with a view of the Rivers of America.
-Lunch reservations book up faster than dinner.
+• Cafe Orleans, also in New Orleans Square, has both indoor and outdoor tables with a view of the Rivers of America.
+Lunch reservations are booked faster than dinner.
 It's the place to get your Monte Cristo and Pommes Frites.
 New adult drinks have arrived.
+(As of Jan.
+10, 2025, this location has Fantasmic! dining packages.
+You can book those through the Fantasmic! dining packages page.

 • Plaza Inn on Main Street does not require or take reservations for lunch or dinner, but advance reservations are highly recommended for the Minnie and Friends character breakfast.

-• Plaza Inn, at times, offers dining packages for parade viewing (or fireworks viewing on New Year's Eve or the Fourth of July and during select nights of Halloween Time).
+• Plaza Inn, at times, offers dining packages for parade viewing at select times.

-• River Belle Terrace has indoor dining and outdoor dining with a view of the Rivers of America.
-It serves lunch and dinner, as well as brunch and adult beverages.
-You can book lunch or dinner and upgrade to the Fantasmic! dining package prix fixe meal with vouchers for viewing Fantasmic!
-You can also reserve at 7:15 for the premium package to dine and watch the show from your table.
+• River Belle Terrace has indoor and outdoor dining with a view of the Rivers of America.
+It serves Southern-style food and adult beverages.
+You can book brunch or dinner, or reserve Fantasmic! dining package meals with vouchers for viewing Fantasmic!
+You can also reserve at 7:15 p.m. for the premium package to dine and watch the show from your table.

-• The Hungry Bear restaurant is a quick-service restaurant that also offers reservations for on-the-go Fantasmic! meals that you can take with you or enjoy at the restaurant tables.
-You will receive a voucher for a Fantasmic! viewing area.
+• Rancho del Zocolo Restaurante is a quick-service restaurant that offers reservations for Fantasmic! dining packages.
+You will receive a voucher for a separate Fantasmic! viewing area.

-• Tomorrowland Skyline Lounge Experience is back and this time it includes dinner.
-Make a reservation to sit in the balcony lounge at the Tomorrowland Expo Center.
+• Tomorrowland Skyline Lounge Experience includes a cold dinner.
+Make a reservation to sit inside or outside at the Tomorrowland Expo Center.
 It's open nightly and includes dinner, sides, dessert and hot or cold nonalcoholic beverages.
 If fireworks are shown that night, you'll be in for a sweet view of the show.

 Disney California Adventure Restaurants That Accept Dining Reservations